manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 address = /absolute/unix/socket/path # eg. /var/run/manticore2.sock
 ```

-`hostname` is the remote host name, `port` is the remote TCP port number, `index-list` is a comma-separated list of index names, and square brackets [] designate an optional clause.
+`hostname` is the remote host name, `port` is the remote TCP port number, `table-list` is a comma-separated list of table names, and square brackets [] designate an optional clause.

-When index name is omitted, it is assumed the same index as the one where this line is defined.
-I.e. when defining agents for distributed index 'mycoolindex' you can just point the address, and it is assumed to query 'mycoolindex' index on agent's endpoints.
+When table name is omitted, it is assumed the same table as the one where this line is defined.
+I.e. when defining agents for distributed table 'mycoolindex' you can just point the address, and it is assumed to query 'mycoolindex' table on agent's endpoints.

 When port number is omitted, it is assumed that it is **9312**.
 However when it's defined, but invalid (say, port 70000), it will skip such agent.

-In other words, you can point every single agent to one or more remote indexes, residing on one or more networked servers.
+In other words, you can point every single agent to one or more remote tables, residing on one or more networked servers.
 There are absolutely no restrictions on the pointers.
-To point out a couple important things, the host can be localhost, and the remote index can be a distributed index in turn, all that is legal.
+To point out a couple important things, the host can be localhost, and the remote table can be a distributed table in turn, all that is legal.
 That enables a bunch of very different usage modes:
 * sharding over multiple agent servers, and creating an arbitrary cluster topology
 * sharding over multiple agent servers, mirrored for HA/LB (High Availability and Load Balancing) purposes
-* sharding within localhost, to utilize multiple cores (however, it is simpler just to use multiple local indexes)
+* sharding within localhost, to utilize multiple cores (however, it is simpler just to use multiple local tables)

 All agents are searched in parallel.
 Index list is passed verbatim to the remote agent.
 How exactly that list is searched within the agent (ie. sequentially or in parallel too) depends solely on the agent configuration (see [threads](../../Server_settings/Searchd.md#threads) setting).
 The master has no remote control over that.

-Note, agent internally executes a query ignoring option `LIMIT`, since each agent can have different indexes and it is a client responsibility to apply the limit to the final result set.
-That's the reason why the query to a physical index differs from the query to a distributed index when viewing them in the query logs.
+Note, agent internally executes a query ignoring option `LIMIT`, since each agent can have different tables and it is a client responsibility to apply the limit to the final result set.
+That's the reason why the query to a physical table differs from the query to a distributed table when viewing them in the query logs.
 It can't be just a full copy of the original query in order to provide correct results in such a case:

 * We make `SELECT ...
 LIMIT 10, 10`
 * We have 2 agents